 - Once a goal has been created, it will appear in the Goal Library and can be reused in this and future campaigns.

-What kind of goals can I choose from?
+What type of goals can I choose from?

-There are five goal types to choose from: generate leads, sell product/service, service activity complete, increase page views and other (which enables you to define your own goal type).
+There are five goal types to choose from: Sell product/service, Generate leads, Service activity complete, Increase page views and other (which enables you to define your own goal type).
 Let’s look at sample use cases for three of these goals:

 Use case: Max’s Diamond Jewelry